labopm/website/_people/15_elaine-daniel.md

 location: Lab DC
 ---

-Elaine is an avid learner and emerging practitioner of innovation and design both inside and outside government.
-She received her undergraduate degree in American studies and her master’s in teaching and instructional design from the University of Maryland, Baltimore County.
-Elaine currently manages a range of duties including communications, instruction, and human resources.
-Elaine’s first exposure to the Lab was as an intern.
-She is now a permanent staff member.
+Elaine is committed to providing engaging learning experiences both inside and outside the classroom.
+She has a strong background in content development, instructional design, and teaching that she applies to projects in the government space.
+Elaine has bounced around from public school teaching to government trainings.
+She is a graduate of the University of Maryland, Baltimore County (UMBC) and has a BA and MA in Teaching.